dan-carroll/danreads/documents/_reviews/science_fiction/_posts/pegasus_in_space.md

 Now, as sabotage and attempted murder strike the Station, it's up to the Talented to save the day.
 Only who's going to save the Talented?"
 ---

+Another great Talent tale.
+Peter Reidinger continues to mature physically and in his abilities.
+He can make up for being a paraplegic with his abilities.

+Peter is able to move objects and people around the planet but can he go furhter?
+And is their ever going to be a way to heal is spine.
+Simulated walking with kinetics gives an illusion.
+But will he actually ever be able to walk again.

+And with Peter's skill and strength in his kinetics finally reach their limits?
+What about the new micro-kinetic Talent.
+What are her actual capabilities?
+Her limits?

+With the Stars as the goal, will they be out of reach for the Talented and the rest of humanity.
+Pick up your copy of *Pegasus In Space* and enjoy the adventure.

+Another great story from [Anne McCaffrey](/authors/anne_mccaffrey.html).
+Imagine if Talents existed in our world.
+What could be accomplished?